maxlieb/PushRDPWrap/README.md

 I had a relatively simple batch file for this, but there were a number of problems:

-1. Sometimes one of the security clients installed on our computers would delete rdpwinst.exe.
+1. Sometimes one of the security clients would delete rdpwinst.exe.
 2. Autoupdate.bat is occasionally updated with new URLs for .ini files so I want to grab the latest file.
 3. At some point downloading files from github was blocked for most users, so when running autoupdate.bat remotely, it failed to download files.